 Our prayer-line is available to anyone in need of prayer.
 Please feel free to click the link below and add a prayer request for yourself or someone you know.
 Please know that all requests are prayed for in private prayer by many individuals, as well as before the Blessed Sacrament during Eucharistic Adoration.

 Our Pro-Life Ministry seeks to promote awareness and encourage action to uphold the dignity and sanctity of every human life from conception to natural death.
-Contact Joseph Aquilani, Jr. for more information at 610-539-0592.
-New members are welcome!
+We are currently reshaping our group to better serve our community and those most vulnerable.
+If you would like to be a part of this vitally important ministry, please reach out to the Rectory at 610-272-0402.

 The Senior Citizens group is a fellowship organization for people age 55 and over who meet twice a month September through June.
 We go on trips together, play bingo, share meals and much more!
 For more information, please contact Barbara Ruser at 610-831-1063 or see the weekly bulletin for more information.